 This leads me to two very important points,

-- Whatever or whoever you want to be, believe you are that person, truly believe it because when you do anything can happen and it can change everything.
+- Whatever or whoever you want to be, believe you are that person, because when you do it can change everything.

-- Find someone that supports you and who you want to be, and truly believes and wants to challenge you to be that person.
+- Find someone that supports you and who you want to be.
 Someone to blast through any self-doubt or fear that pops up along the way.
 My friends were this for me that summer and still are today.

 It takes constant work and laser focus to keep functioning at that level.
 As you can tell from the start of this post, I may not be channeling 21-year-old Jenell every day, but it’s important that we all keep striving to be our own 21-year-old badass, or 33-year old badass, or 61-year old badass.
 We’d all be a lot happier if we did.